epsilon-phase/rsdupes/README.md

   1. Filters files based on size into buckets
   2. Filters those buckets into partial hashes(SHA256)
   3. Filters those partial hashed buckets into completely hashed buckets
+  4. Filters those fully hashed files and compares them byte by byte into buckets.
-  4. Prints those collisions into a big json file.
+  5. Writes a json file.

 Future functionality:
 * Invoke on a single directory